 Here’s our guide to creating a strong password that ticks all the security boxes:

-1. A minimum of 8 characters – we would even say 12 characters if you can manage it.
-The longer the better – include upper case, numbers and symbols where allowed.
+1. A minimum of 12 characters The longer the better – include upper case, numbers and symbols where allowed.

 2. Longer is stronger!
 Choose an easy-to-remember sentence that is long e.g. IReallyLoveTheColourRed!

 Remember: the longer your password, the longer it will take a password-cracking algorithm to crack it!